How to install and update a custom component

 This configuration is stored in the metadata of the workspace.
 If the workspace of Talend Studio changes, you have to reset this configuration again.

-Check that you have successfully installed the component by
+Check that you have successfully installed the component by searching the

-searching the component name tFileOutputPDF in the Palette.
+component name tFileOutputPDF in the

 If the component does not appear in the Palette, there are several possible causes:

 - The XML file of component is not well configured.
-For
+For example:

-of component and make sure of the following:
+make sure of the following:

 - The XML file should be well-formed.